 INTRODUCTION — Lung cancer is the leading cause of cancer-related mortality in the United States and worldwide.
 More than 80 percent of lung cancers are classified as non-small cell lung cancer (NSCLC).
 Although there have been significant advances in the treatment of subsets of patients with molecularly defined NSCLC (eg, epidermal growth factor receptor [EGFR] mutant, ALK rearranged NSCLC), the prognosis in the majority of patients has improved only modestly.
 Clearly, a plateau has been reached with traditional chemotherapy, with minimal added benefit when chemotherapy is combined with the angiogenesis inhibitor, bevacizumab.

 The emerging role of immunotherapy for advanced NSCLC using checkpoint inhibitors will be reviewed here.
 An overview of the current approach to treatment for advanced NSCLC is presented elsewhere.
-(See "Overview of the treatment of advanced non-small cell lung cancer" and "Advanced non-small cell lung cancer: Subsequent systemic therapies for previously treated patients".)
+(See "Overview of the treatment of advanced non-small cell lung cancer" and "Advanced non-small cell lung cancer: Subsequent systemic therapy for previously treated patients".)

 RATIONALE — Immunotherapy differs from traditional chemotherapy, which primarily targets rapidly dividing cells, and from targeted therapies, which interfere with key molecular events in tumor cells that drive tumor growth and invasion.